FSRA Stakeholder Advisory Committee for Life & Health Insurance

 4. Members of the Stakeholder Advisory Committee

-Stakeholder nominees to the L&H Insurance SAC should be senior members of their respective organizations or professions who can represent their organization or profession on relevant issues.
+Stakeholder nominees to the L&H Insurance SAC should be senior members of their respective organizations or professions.
+Successful nominees will be expected to place the public interest ahead of personal and professional interests in the discharge of their committee responsibilities.
 See Appendix 1 for specific experience FSRA is seeking to have represented through the stakeholder members of the L&H Insurance SAC.

 To ensure FSRA has a cross-section of views, we welcome consumer representation on the L&H Insurance SAC.
 Consumer members should have personal experience as L&H Insurance customers and will not be expected to have specialized knowledge of the L&H Insurance sector.